KevinVVei/Employee-Management/README.md

 # Employee-Management

-This is portal to use fo employee management.
+This portal is use for employee management.